alexjohnj/SimpleCode/_posts/2012/04/2012-04-08-preferences-window-in-cocoa-maspreferences.md

 ---
-title: "Building a Preferences Window in Cocoa:  MASPreferences"
+title: "Building a Preferences Window in Cocoa - MASPreferences"
 layout: post
 ---